Smile-SA/jahia-cookie-consent/README.md

 Lightweight module for alerting users about the use of cookies on your website.

+## Note

+By default, module works with Bootstrap 3 markup.

 ## How to

 In order to use that module, follow these steps: